 She has worked for over 27 years in international business in Senior Management roles.
 She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic outsourcing mega deals (>\$500m and above); developed resource management solutions for large services operations; implemented large business change transformations.
 She has managed international teams delivering global efficiency programmes.
 She has lived and worked in Paris managing both global and European teams.
 She has worked with a large variety of commercial clients in the US, Africa, Middle East, Europe and Asia Pacific specifically in the Oil & Petroleum, Communications, Manufacturing, Food & Drink and IT sectors.

-She holds a BA (Hons) in Business, a PGCE in Lifelong Learning, and commenced a Masters in September 2018 which will involve carrying out research relating to business leadership in commercial education organisations.
+She holds a BA (Hons) in Business and a PGCE in Lifelong Learning.
 She holds Fellowship of HEA.